-Tony de Ryk, Funeral Director and the Boss
+Tony de Ryk, Funeral Director and the Owner

-He and his wife Jenn are best friends who enjoy spending time together both in life and as business partners.
-Tony is a 3rd degree member of the Knights of Columbus # 3305 Essex and is a member of Holy Name Church in Essex.
-He is the star third baseman for the exciting Lifeteen Baseball Team.
-If fact, he has turned down several offers to go professional because of his dedication to Maidstone Baseball.
-Tony loves a microphone - so please keep them hidden from his view.
+Tony is a happily married guy to Jennifer for over 16 years.
+He is a 3rd degree member of the Knights of Columbus # 3305 Essex and is a member of Holy Name Parish in Essex.
+He was the former star third baseman for the exciting Lifeteen Baseball Team.
+In fact, he turned down several offers to go professional because of his dedication to Maidstone Baseball.

 Mrs. Jennifer de Ryk B.Sc, The REAL BOSS & Co-Owner

 Jenn is a graduate of the University of Waterloo and a former massage therapist and Kinesiologist with the Chatham-Kent Health Alliance.
 Not only is she a great mom but she is also studying to be a Registered Holistic Nutritionist.
 Jenn is a super cook and prepares all of our baked goods for visitations and funerals.
 She is the co-chair of the SAC at St. Mary's School in Maidstone.
 Even though she turned 40 recently she doesn't look a day over 22.
 Jenn is the brains of the operation - clearly!

 She has also started a part-time career with Dr. Wilbee (an awesome Eye Doctor) in Essex as a receptionist.
 Sometimes we wonder how she does it all!

 Mrs. Ann Perry R.N., Funeral Assistant & Most Improved